hum4nature/bl-equip-viewer/README.md

 ## License

-This is a recreation/port of the maxroll.gg Borderlands 4 planner for educational purposes.
+This is a recreation/port for educational purposes.